 A stairs shall be provided and the design should be compliant to relevant fire and safety standards.
 All openings including cable, duct and trench entries shall be appropriately sealed.
-The depth of the pit shall be adequate to facilitate installation of cables in a safe and efficient manner.

 A proprietary slip resistant concrete floor paint, colour light grey, shall be applied in two coats in accordance with the manufacturer's instructions.
 The second coat shall not be applied until after installation of the cables.